-Push the state button on the keyfob for longer than 0.5 second to open the trunk lid.
-The trunk release button on the keyfob will not operate when the ignition switch is in the ON position.
+Push the button for longer than 0.5 second to open the trunk lid.
+The trunk release button will not operate when the ignition switch is in the ON position or when the trunk cancel switch is in the OFF position.
+See "Cancel switch" in the "Pre-driving checks and adjustments" section.

-The trunk lid will open when using the keyfob even if the trunk lid release cancel switch is turned to OFF.
-See "Trunk lid" later in this section for cancel switch information.